Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Can be enabled/disabled during gameplay.

 ► Conflicts:
-  Incompatible with any mod that modifies the Wisplight.
+  Incompatible with any mod that modifies the Wisplight (e.g. DeezMistyBalls).

 --------------------- [Friendly Ballistas] ---------------------